DaoCloud/DaoCloud-docs/docs/en/docs/dce/dce-rn.md

 !!! note

-    Global Management: Once global management is upgraded to v0.17.0 or v0.16.0 and above versions, other modules must be upgraded to the corresponding version, otherwise the interface cannot be accessed normally!**
+    Global Management: Once global management is upgraded to v0.17.0 or v0.16.0 and above versions, other modules must be upgraded to the corresponding version, otherwise the UI cannot be accessed properly!**

 | Modules Supported by Global Management v0.17.0 | Modules Supported by Global Management v0.16.0 |
 | :--------------------------------------------- | :--------------------------------------------- |